silicom-hub/prost-convert/prost-convert-derive/README.md

 # Prost convert derive

-This crate provides a derive macro for `TryFromProto` and `TryFromProto` traits.
+This crate provides a derive macro for `TryFromProto` and `FromNative` traits.

 ## What is required to use it.